rdebullain/SQL_Project_01/QA.md

 Question 1: Which cities and countries have the highest level of transaction revenues on the site?
 Sub-Query Quality Assurance Check:

-Question 2: What is the average number of products ordered from visitors in each city and country?

-Sub-Query Quality Assurance (QA) Check:
+Question 2: Sub-Query Quality Assurance (QA) Check

 SELECT DISTINCT(city),
        country